Curriculum

 Assistant SENDCo

-The SENDCo is Mrs Bosworth who oversees the needs of students who have additional needs.
+The SENDCos are Mrs Mellors and Miss Ffrench who oversee the needs of students who have additional needs.
 Students are assessed to support the identification of additional needs.
 Learning Support Assistant deployment (i.e. in-class support/withdrawal etc.) is dependent upon the needs of the student cohort.
-Miss Woolley and Mrs Hall are Assistant SENDCOs and support Mrs Bosworth with the Individual Needs Team.
+Miss Woolley and Miss Taylor are Assistant SENDCos and support with the Individual Needs Team.

 We have arrangements in place to ensure that students are supported throughout the Free School.
 This includes a clear approach to identifying and responding to SEND.
 We also have effective provision that improves the long-term outcomes for students.
 We use our resources and expertise to:

-It is Mrs Bosworth’s responsibility to support students at key stages of transition, particularly those students who have EHC plans.
+It is Mrs Mellor’s and Miss Ffrench’s responsibility to support students at key stages of transition, particularly those students who have EHC plans.
 We work with a range of professionals from education- and health-related organisations, to ensure that key milestones are met and that the plans are reviewed every 12 months.

 The Free School makes specialist provision using technology and software for students with English as an Additional Language (EAL).